kgrgreer/foam3/tutorial/phonecat/1-gettingstarted.md

      When downloading, save the FOAM framework to your project folder.
 A sub-directory will be created that holds all the code for FOAM as well as numerous demos and test pages.

-1. Create and save a new JS file in your project directory called `$PROJECT/foam_powered.js` with the following contents:
+1. Create and save a new c file in your project directory called `$PROJECT/foam_powered.c` with the following contents:

      {% highlight html %}
      var FOAM_POWERED = '<a style="text-decoration:none;" href="https://github.com/foam-framework/foam/" target="_blank">\